cedar-policy/cedar/README.md

   resource in Album::"jane_vacation"
 );
 ```
-With this policy, alice is allowed to view the photos in the `"jane_vacation"` album.
+This policy specifies that `alice` is allowed to view the photos in the `"jane_vacation"` album.

-The Cedar language is based on a data model that organizes entities into hierarchies.
-Entities serve as principals, resources, and actions in Cedar policies.
-Let's create an `entity.json` for the principal and resource

-entity.json
+entities.json
 ```json
 [
     {